SSOO-uc3m/OS-Week-12/README.md

 - Link counter (1 byte).
 - 4 indirect pointers, 4 simple indirect pointers., 4 double indirect pointers.

-Answer the following questions
+Answer the following questions:

 a) What is the maximum size of a File stored on this disk?
 Reason for the answer.

 b) If the objective is to minimize access to disk blocks, what parameter do you think the administrator should increase / decrease to achieve this purpose?

 c) Assuming that the Files system is capable of using hard and symbolic links.
 Calculate:
 Maximum number of hard links (in addition to the initial name) that can be made from a File on this disk.

 ###  Exercise 03